Blagaj Tekija, Mostar

 Blagaj is a small village in the southern part of Bosnia and Herzegovina, 7 km south of Mostar.
 Within Blagaj is the famous tekija, or monastery, which was founded by the Dervish monks in the 16th century.
 The Tekija was built on a rocky soil at the right side of the source of the Buna River.
 A very high cliff stretches above the Tekija for some 240 meters.
 On top of that cliff lie the remains of Stjepan Vukcic-Kosaca’s fort-town dating back to the Middle Ages.
 The complex was damaged more than once because of rocks collapsing.
-It is a well-known fact that the Tekija was rebulit after each of these unfortunate events, on multiple occasions.
+It is a well-known fact that the Tekija was rebuilt after each of these unfortunate events, on multiple occasions.
 The tekija dervish house is a magical place, blessed with the powers of both humans and nature.
 This is the place where dervishes performed their special rituals –“zikir” (praising God).

-Ferhadija Mosque – Banja Luka
+Ferhadija Mosque, Banja Luka

-Gazi Husrev-beg Mosque
+Gazi Husrev-Beg Mosque

-‘Medjugorje’ directly translates as ‘between the mountains’, which is fitting for a town located in the Herzegovina region of Bosnia, at 200 metres above sea level and close to the border with Croatia.
-Since the early 1980s, the town has acquired something of a cult status, with religious and non-secular tourists flooding to the site following a series of reported apparitions of the Virgin Mary.
+‘Medjugorje’ directly translates as ‘between the mountains’, which is fitting for a town located in the Herzegovina region of Bosnia, at 200 meters above sea level and close to the border with Croatia.
+Since the early 1980s, the town has acquired something of a cult status, with religious and non-secular tourists flooding the site following a series of reported apparitions of the Virgin Mary.
 As a result, Medjugorje has earned the nickname of the ‘Bosnian Lourdes’, as its reputation for supernatural events has earned considerable public interest over the years.
-This recurrent apparition of the mother of Christ is now locally referred to as ‘Our Lady of Medjugorge’, with the six children – now adults – describing how she variously introduced herself as ‘Queen of Peace’, ‘Mother of God’ and ‘Most Blessed Virgin Mary’.
-The visionaries Majira Lunetti and Mirjana Solda each claim to witness her presence at different days on a monthly basis and regularly hold sessions with visitors.
+This recurrent apparition of the mother of Christ is now locally referred to as ‘Our Lady of Medjugorje’, with the six children – now adults – describing how she variously introduced herself as ‘Queen of Peace’, ‘Mother of God’ and ‘Most Blessed Virgin Mary’.
+The visionaries Majira Lunetti and Mirjana Solda each claim to witness her presence at different days every month and regularly hold sessions with visitors.
 It is unsurprising then, that Roman Catholics across the globe have become fascinated by this site, which has become a popular destination for pilgrims – statistically considered to be the third most important mecca of its kind in Europe.

 Tvrdoš Monastery is a Serbian Orthodox monastery, located near the city of Trebinje, Republika Srpska, Bosnia and Herzegovina.
 The Orthodox monastery was established there in the 15th century, but foundations of a 4th-century Roman church are still visible at the site.
 With a cathedral constructed around 1508 and painted with murals by Vicko Lavrov from Dubrovnik in 1517, the monastery remained a seat of the Metropolitans of Herzegovina until the Venetian Empire destroyed it in 1694.
 The current building of the monastery was constructed in 1924.
-Today, the monastery is renowned for its wine production (in particular from the local Vranac and Žilavka grape varieties) and its wine cellars, one of which dates back to the 15th century, and are a very popular tourist attraction.
+Today, the monastery is renowned for its wine production (in particular from the local Vranac and Žilavka grape varieties) and its wine cellars, one of which dates back to the 15th century, and is a very popular tourist attraction.
 As of late 2016, the monastery remains on the Provisional List for status as a National Monument of Bosnia and Herzegovina.